pperezrubio/cs-nova-simplescheduler/README.md

 Alternate scheduler for use with OpenStack Nova based on nova.scheduler.simple.SimpleScheduler that doesn't oversubscribe memory

-Currently works on stable/diablo, not on master
+The SimpleScheduler massively oversubscribes memory without regard.
+The check in Diablo doesn't work with libvirt/kvm, this fixes the bug.
+It is simple and straight-forward, iterative fix.
+There is a better solution being introduced in Essex, currently in review.

+This should be used by anyone using libvirt/kvm and the SimpleScheduler on OpenStack Nova (Diablo).

 `tests.py` should be run as part of the `nova` unittests.